jviding/ESP32-I2S/README.md

 Scope is recommended, to be able to observe the signals.

-# TX
+# TX Master

 ## 1_std

 Kick-off with a minimalistic configuration, using the I2S high-level API.
-The purpose is to verify the I2S TX transmitter produces output.
+The purpose is to verify the I2S TX transmitter produces output as Master.

 ## 2_std_mod